oplatek/kaldi-thesis/development_diary.md

 Launching Vystadial
 --------------------
- * I needed to create checkout vystadial-private to alex/resources and rename it to alex/resources/private.
+ * I needed to create checkout vystadial-private(gitolite@redmine.ms.mff.cuni.cz:vystadial/vystadial-private.git) to alex/resources and rename it to alex/resources/private.
  * alex/resources/default.cfg stores all the main configs
  * Configs can be applied on top of each other.
 They are dictionaries and new values to keys are assign as new config is read.
 So the last one can overwrite the previous one
  * From vystadial/alex/applications I run webhub.py